-A good way to start searching for articles is to use an index to legal periodicals.
+A good way to start searching for articles is to use an index to legal periodicals or a bibliography.
 The following databases contain citations to a wide range of journal articles.
 Search for articles by author, subject or keyword:

-These databases will link you to full text articles, if they are available through NUS Libraries databases.
+These databases will link you to the full text of articles if they are available through NUS Libraries databases.

 Alternatively, once you have retrieved the article citation, you may search for the journal by Title through the library catalogue, LINC.